elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 ### Blocks without DOM representation ###

 Infrastructure code that solves common interface tasks: communication with the backend, general computing, etc. When working with *i-bem.js* code can take the form of block, like all the rest of JS-code.
-In order not to bind these blocks to HTML-tree manually, *i-bem.js*  provides the opportunity to create blocks without DOM-representation.
+In order not to bind these blocks to HTML-tree manually, *i-bem.js*  provides the opportunity to create blocks without DOM representation.

 Blocks without DOM-representation: